gearglow/ReptiliaWithATwist/The List.md

 "Makes our job here simpler, at least," Robbie said, snickering at 'Tomothy'.
 "And there it is!"

-In quite the anticlimax, the glowing path led straight to what, if they hadn't known better, looked like nothing so much as a piece of cheap costume jewelry, nestled among a pile of oddities -- a dusty old wig, a chipped bust, stained old robes.
+In quite the anticlimax, the glowing path led straight to what, if they hadn't known better, looked like nothing so much as a piece of cheap costume jewelry, nestled among a pile of oddities -- a dusty old wig, a chipped bust, stained robes.
 Their goggles showed plenty of magic on the Diadem itself, but no ward-lines, or any other magic aside from the Room's ambient aura.

 "Here's hoping the rest of it's this easy," Elysia said. "_Suntsitu arima lotua!_"